-In a more specific enterprise, the London-based company Bio-bean is trying to turn waste from local instant coffee producers (nearly 200,000 tonnes in London and south-east England alone) into biomass pellets for power generation, as well as residential heating using trendy biomass burners.
+In a more specific enterprise, the London-based company Bio-bean is trying to turn waste from local instant coffee producers (nearly 200,000 tonnes in London and south-east England alone) into biomass pellets for power generation, as well as residential heating, using trendy biomass burners.
 These beans burn more cleanly and contain 50% more energy than traditional wood pellets.
-However unlike Nestlé, Bio-bean first removes oil from the coffee, which brings us to our second point.
+However, unlike Nestlé, Bio-bean first removes the oil from the coffee, which brings us to our second point.

 2. Turn coffee into liquid fuel

-My own research found coffee-derived biodiesel wasn't affected by where the coffee was grown, the type of bean or how it was brewed.
+Coffee-derived biodiesel isn't affected by where the coffee was grown, the type of bean or how it was brewed.
 This is a great plus as it means the coffee-derived fuel will give off a predictable and consistent amount of energy when burnt.

-Coffee grounds can also be fermented to produce ethanol or subject to extreme heat and pressure in order to create bio-oil, a material similar to crude oil.
+Coffee grounds can also be fermented to produce ethanol or subjected to extreme heat and pressure in order to create bio-oil, a material similar to crude oil.
 Both processes, however, are expensive.
-Biodiesel is the only fuel that seems to be viable on a larger scale, hence Bio-beans’s endeavours to commersialise it.
+Biodiesel is the only fuel that seems to be viable on a larger scale, hence Bio-beans’s endeavours to commercialise it.

 3. It’s full of valuable chemicals

-Coffee contains a number of chemicals that, when isolated and purified, can serve very specific uses.
+Coffee contains a number of chemicals that, when isolated and purified, can have very specific uses.